cyclone1964/SonarNet/Architectures/UNet/README.md

 To generate sonar data:

-1. Make a directory to where you want your training data to live (e.g. `mkdir SonarNet/GeneratedData/train`)
+1. Make a directory to where you want your training data stored (e.g. `mkdir SonarNet/GeneratedData/train`)
 2. Open `SonarNet/AcousticModel` in MATLAB
 3. Run the following command to generate training data where the first argument is the relative path to your training directory and the second is number of samples
    ```